valleysonata/portofolio/README.md

 ---

 A browser-based macOS Sequoia desktop with a working terminal, Safari browser, Spotify player, Finder, Photos, VS Code, Launchpad, and an AI assistant.
-No frameworks, no build tools, just HTML/CSS/JS.

 ### Features